aridjayarecipes/cutesrecipes.web.app/content/post/2081-simple-way-to-make-favorite-moo-shu-brussels-sprouts.md

 1. Take 1/3 cup chicken /vegatable broth 3 table spoons reserve

-Maybe you just haven&#39;t had them prepared the right way!
+Maybe you just haven't had them prepared the right way!
 Brussels sprouts are simply seasoned with salt, pepper, and olive oil, then slow-roasted in a very hot oven until darkest brown.
 They are the perfect combination of sweet and salty, and make for perfect snack leftovers straight from the fridge the next day!
-Brussels sprouts are so misunderstood: They&#39;ve long been cast aside as a lame bitter vegetable hated by kids and adults alike.
+Brussels sprouts are so misunderstood: They've long been cast aside as a lame bitter vegetable hated by kids and adults alike.

 <!--inarticleads2-->